openedx/edx-documentation/en_us/shared/student_progress/certificate_data.rst

 Access Certificate Data
 **************************

-From the Instructor Dashboard, you can view data about the certificates that have been issued for your course.
+You can view data about the certificates that have been issued for your course in the LMS by selecting **Instructor** to access the instructor dashboard.
 You can also download a .csv (comma-separated values) file with the certificate data.

 ==========================
 View Certificate Data